 Select a large, flat, unpaved area to become familiar with your ATV.
 Make sure that this area is free of obstacles and other riders.
 You should practice control of the throttle, brakes, shifting procedures, and turning techniques in this area before trying more difficult terrain.
-Always avoid riding on paved surfaces: the ATV is designed for use on unpaved surfaces only, and handling maneuvers are more difficult to perform on pavement.

 Set the parking brake and follow the instruction on page 6-1 to start the engine.
 Once it has warmed up you are ready to begin riding your ATV.
 As you get on the ATV, be sure not to accidentally move the shift pedal.
-Remember that the engine and exhaust pipe will be hot when riding and afterwards; do not allow skin or clothing to come in contact with these components.

 With the engine idling, pull the clutch lever to disengage the clutch and shift into 1st gear, and then release the parking brake.
 Open the throttle gradually, and at the same time, release the clutch lever slowly.
-Once the ATV has attained adequate speed, release the throttle lever and at the same time, quickly pull in the clutch lever and shift into 2nd gear.
+Once the ATV has attained adequate speed, release the throttle lever and at the same time, guickly pull in the clutch lever and shift into 2nd gear.
 Open the throttle part way and gradually release the clutch.
-Use this same procedure as you move into the higher gears.
-Be sure to coordinate the use of the throttle and shift pedal properly.
+WARNING!
 If the throttle is applied too abruptly or if the throttle is not released during shifting, or if the shift pedal is not released before applying the throttle, the front wheels may lift off the ground, resulting in a loss of directional control.
-Avoid higher speeds until you are thoroughly familiar with the operation of your ATV.
+[EWB02631] NOTICE: Do not shift gears without releasing the throttle.
+Damage to the engine or drive train may occur.
+[ECB01071]